Print

 Instructions

 1. Preheat the oven to 425 degrees F. Line 2 large baking sheets with parchment paper or foil for easy cleanup.
 Lightly grease a 9×13-inch baking dish.
-Set aside.Homemade stuffing ingredients: sourdough bread cubes, butter, herbs, eggs, garlic, sage pork sausage, mushrooms, onions, celery, chicken stock & cheese.
+Set aside.Sourdough bread cubes, butter, herbs, eggs, garlic, sage pork sausage, mushrooms, onions, celery, chicken stock & cheese arranged on a light blue surface.

 2. Toast the bread: Divide the torn sourdough bread pieces across the 2 baking sheets.
-In a small bowl, whisk together the butter, garlic, herbs & kosher salt.
-Drizzle the garlic herb butter over the bread & use your hands to toss to coat.
+In a small bowl, whisk together the butter, garlic, herbs and kosher salt.
+Drizzle the garlic herb butter over the bread and use your hands to toss to coat.
 Arrange the bread in an even layer on the baking sheets.
 Bake 10-12 minutes, until the bread dries out slightly.
 Do not let the bread get too, too browned at this point – a nice, light golden brown is perfect.
-Remove from the oven & set aside to cool.
-Once cooled, you may transfer to an airtight container & store at room temperature for up to 5 days.How to Make Herbed Sourdough Stuffing with Sausage and Mushrooms, step 2: Toast the Bread.
-Torn pieces of seasoned & toasted sourdough bread arranged on a baking sheet lined with parchment paper.
+Remove from the oven and set aside to cool.
+Once cooled, you may transfer to an airtight container and store at room temperature for up to 5 days.Toasted sourdough bread pieces are arranged on a baking sheet lined with parchment paper.
 The baking sheet rests atop a light textured surface with a gray and white striped linen napkin and sprigs of fresh herbs surrounding the baking sheet.

 3. Brown the sausage: Meanwhile, as the bread toasts, brown the sausage.
 Add the butter to a large pan over medium heat.
-Once melted, add the onion & celery.
-Season with 1/2 teaspoon kosher salt & cook, stirring occasionally, for 5-7 minutes, until softened.
-Add in the garlic & cook 1-2 minutes more, until fragrant.
+Once melted, add the onion and celery.
+Season with ½ teaspoon kosher salt and cook, stirring occasionally, for 5-7 minutes, until softened.
+Add in the garlic and cook 1-2 minutes more, until fragrant.
 Add in the sausage.
 Continue to cook, using a wooden spoon to break the sausage into bite-sized pieces as it cooks, until cooked through, 5-6 minutes.
-Remove from the heat.Browned sausage, onion, and celery mixture within a large red Staub cast iron skillet.
+Remove from the heat.Browned sausage, onion, and celery mixture fills a large red Staub cast iron skillet.
 The skillet sits atop a light textured surface with a gray and white striped linen napkin resting alongside and a few fresh sage leaves and sprigs of thyme surround the skillet as well.
 A wooden spoon used to stir the sausage mixture while browning rests inside of the skillet.

 6. Serve immediately.
 Enjoy!Baked sourdough stuffing with sausage and mushrooms in a white baking dish rests atop a light textured surface surrounded by a gray and white striped linen napkin and fresh herbs